-This BLOG On Preparing For Mortgage Loan Conditions For Clear To Close Was UPDATED On July 16, 2017
+This BLOG On Preparing For Mortgage Loan Conditions For Clear To Close Was UPDATED And PUBLISHED On November 19th, 2020

 Getting a residential mortgage loan is a process.